sourcefrog/cargo-mutants/DESIGN.md

 # cargo-mutants design

-## Physical structure
+## Physical structure / source tree overview

 `main.rs` -- the `cargo mutants` entry point and command-line parsing.

-`lab.rs` -- a mutants "lab": manages generating and testing mutants.

 `console.rs` -- colored output to the console including drawing progress bars.
 The interface to the `console` and `indicatif` crates is localized here.

+`lab.rs` -- A mutants "lab": manages generating and testing mutants.
+Contains effectively the main loop of the program: build and test every mutant.

+`log_file.rs` -- Manage one log file per mutant scenario, within the output dir.

-`mutate.rs` -- different types of mutations we can apply.
+`mutate.rs` -- Different types of mutations we can apply, based on the AST from `visit.rs`, including generating a diff for the mutation and generating a tree with the mutation applied.

+`options.rs` -- Global options for timeouts, etc.

-`outcome.rs` -- the result of running a single test or build.
+`outcome.rs` -- The result of running a single test or build, including distinguishing which type of command was run (check/build/test), where the log file is, what happened (success/failure/timeout/etc), and whether a mutation was applied.

-`output.rs` -- manages the `mutants.out` directory.
+`output.rs` -- Manages the `mutants.out` directory.

+`run.rs` -- Run Cargo subprocesses, including dealing with timeouts.

-`source.rs` -- a source tree and files within it.
+`source.rs` -- A source tree and files within it.

-`textedit.rs` -- (line, column) addressing within a source file, and edits to the content based on those addresses.
+`textedit.rs` -- A (line, column) addressing within a source file, and edits to the content based on those addresses.

-`visit.pr` -- Walk a source file's AST.
+`visit.rs` -- Walk a source file's AST.
 The interface to the `syn` parser is localized here.